civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 1. Inject `SettingsManifest` where you want to consume the flag
 1. Call the generated method on `SettingsManifest` that matches the name of your flag.
 For example, a flag named `MAGIC_SHOE_ENABLED` will have generated getter methods named `getMagicShoeEnabled`.
 Unless infeasible, use the version of the method that takes a `play.mvc.Http.Request` argument so that the flag can be overridden in non-prod environments.
 1. If you add browser tests that rely on your feature being enabled, add the feature flag to our [AWS Staging config](https://github.com/civiform/civiform-staging-deploy/blob/150009d20aad95d607db67413a9589d42d7f8dfc/aws_staging_civiform_config.sh#L215) to prevent tests from failing when the staging prober tests run.
-1. If you'd like for your flag to be able to be overriden via environment variables for a deployment, pass the flag through the deployment system.
-See [this pull request](https://github.com/civiform/cloud-deploy-infra/pull/145) as an example.

 ## Manual overrides